nishtha47/ETL_Project_Data/README.md

 		🔹 Steps:

-			Retrieve ClaimAmount
+			1.Retrieve ClaimAmount
-			If ClaimID starts with "A", ensure ClaimAmount >= $1000 📌 Expectation: If a ClaimID starts with "A", the corresponding ClaimAmount must be at least $1000.
+			2.If ClaimID starts with "A", ensure ClaimAmount >= $1000
+	📌 Expectation: If a ClaimID starts with "A", the corresponding ClaimAmount must be at least $1000.

 ✅ Scenario 8: *Validate ClaimID Format*